Leon Lott: South Carolina State Guard

-On December 1, 2018, Lott was promoted to the rank of Brigadier General and took over command of the South Carolina State guard.
-The state guard oversees the S.C.
+On December 1, 2018, Lott was promoted to the rank of Brigadier General and took over command of the South Carolina State Guard.
+The S.C.
+State Guard serves with the S.C.
 Army National Guard, the S.C.
 Air National Guard, and the S.C.
 Emergency Management Division.

 Personal life

 Lott is married with four children and four grandchildren.
 He identifies as Christian.